Here2ServeU/aws-blue-green-deployment/README.md

 # Blue-Green Deployment with S3, CloudFront, and Route53

 ## Overview
 This project implements a Blue-Green Deployment model using AWS services and Terraform.
-The project allows toggling between "Blue" and "Green" versions of the application by deploying different index files.
+It allows users to toggle between "Blue" and "Green" application versions by deploying different index files.

+---
+## Prerequisites
+- An Account with AWS
+- The right permissions (IAM)
+- A Custom domain to use.
+E.g., t2s-services.com

 ---
 ## File Structure